 Having the pillow centered in the pool provides for an even distribution of ice and snow, which is better and more effective throughout the winter, and in the spring when the ice melts, minimizing large chunks of ice.

 Also, having the pillow centered makes it easier to remove debris, ice, and water from the cover.

 How to Close An Above Ground Pool in 6 Steps

 Want to learn how to close an above ground pool?
 You're in luck!
 I've put together this easy-to-follow guide that will help you get it done in ONLY 6 steps.

-The Pool Pillow Pal is a device which connects and centers the pool pillow to the winter cover without the hassle of ropes or ties.
+The Pool Pillow Pal connects and centers the pillow to the winter cover without ropes or ties.

 The Pool Pillow Pal will keep your pool pillow centered and secure throughout the winter.
 For more information, check out this 2-minute instructional video:

 Spend Less Time Cleaning and More Time Swimming

 We cut out all the fluff and confusion of pool maintenance and stripped it down to the bare bones in this easy-to-read illustrated digital guide.

 Last Updated: Tuesday, September 21st, 2010